 What to look for in a used CBR600F4i

 I’ve looked at a lot of bikes.
 Firstly, it’s worthwhile going over a used motorcycle inspection checklist like the one I use.

-Because the CBR600F4i is old now — up to 20 years old — there are some general things to watch for that can happen to old bikes.
+Because the CBR600F4i is relatively old now — up to 20 years old — there are some general things to watch for that can happen to old bikes.
 These are common on bikes I inspect, and they include

 - Leaky fork seals — luckily an easy fix on an F4i as they’re conventional forks (it must be easy, as I did it myself)

 - Old fork oil (owners tend to not do this after a while)